-All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board.
+All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board or by digital means.

-Posting on the official notice board will be deemed as proof of delivery and official publication.
+Posting on the official notice board or by digital means will be deemed as proof of delivery and official publication.

-Any communication from the Race Direction, the Permanent Officials, the Clerk of the Course or the FIM Stewards to a team or rider must be communicated in writing or or via electronic means including but not limited to email and official Timekeeping monitors.
+Any communication from the Race Direction, the Permanent Officials, the Clerk of the Course or the FIM Stewards to a team or rider must be communicated in writing or via electronic means including but not limited to email and official Timekeeping monitors.